Welcome to Edinburgh, Auld Reekie, the Athens of the North, the seat of Scottish culture

 From the castle esplanade, it’s all downhill.
 Both sides of the cobbled, largely pedestrian

-old high street are lined with buildings of many styles and centuries dating back 500
+old high street is lined with buildings of many styles and centuries dating back 500

 Crowds are omnipresent except in the darkest few months.
 There are enough